mw55309/RNAfreak/README.md

 * 7 A matrix of the htseq-count results are available from: http://www.ark-genomics.org/tmp/Mouse_Lung_Cancer_counts.txt

-* 8 We created an exon bed file using script gtf2bed.pl and the BED file is available from [http://www.ark-genomics.org/tmp/Mus_musculus.GRCm38.79.exon.bed]
+* 8 We created an exon bed file using script gtf2bed.pl and the BED file is available from http://www.ark-genomics.org/tmp/Mus_musculus.GRCm38.79.exon.bed.
+Note that this script specifically created feature names of the format exon_id.gene_id which are used further downstream in the analysis.
 ```
 perl gtf2bed.pl Mus_musculus.GRCm38.79.gtf > Mus_musculus.GRCm38.79.exon.bed
 ```